D9fal/Guess-Number-PPT-2-/README.md

 # Game Guess 5
-The game is 5 digits game. the number comprised between 0 -9 for beguinner. in the next version we will add options to increase the choices to  0 - 20  for average players  and  to 0 - 50 / 0 - 100 for experts players.
+The game is 5 digits guessing game.
+On start the player has to enter an initial guess number between 0 -9 in each of the 5 inputs.
+The player will have a total of  4 chances to find the winning number.
+The score table shows the number of win compared to the number of submission.
+In this first version we will limited the guess from 0 - 9 . in the next version we will add options to increase the choices to  0 - 20  for average players  and  to 0 - 50 / 0 - 100 for experts players.
 It is designed to help teens with lagical thinking.
 A player must use the following hints ">>" and "<< " to predict their next guess.
 If used properly a player should be able to narrow down the right guess in a maximum of 4 attempt.

 The live link can be found here - [Game_Guess_5](https://d9fal.github.io/Guess-Number-PPT-2-/)